Henry Alexander Baldwin: Life

 Baldwin was born on January 12, 1871, in the Baldwin house at the Paliuli sugar mill, between the towns of Pāʻia and Makawao, on Maui, Kingdom of Hawaii.
-His father Henry Perrine Baldwin and uncle Samuel Thomas Alexander had established Alexander & Baldwin, one of the "Big Five" corporations that dominated Hawaii economics in the early twentieth century, in 1869.
+His father Henry Perrine Baldwin and uncle Samuel Thomas Alexander had established Alexander & Baldwin (A&B) one of the "Big Five" corporations that dominated Hawaii economics in the early twentieth century, in 1869.
 His father was son of early missionary Dwight Baldwin, and his mother Emily Whitney Alexander was daughter of early missionary William P. Alexander.
 Baldwin was educated in Honolulu at Punahou School.
 His parents sent him to Phillips Academy in Andover, Massachusetts, from which he graduated in 1889.
 In 1894, Baldwin obtained a degree at the Massachusetts Institute of Technology, where he was a member of Chi Phi fraternity.

-He returned to work for his father and uncle on the Haiku sugarcane plantation.
-From 1897 to 1904 he became manager.
-Sugarcane production became very profitable with increasing trade with the United States and annexation of Hawaii in 1898.
-Haiku merged with the Pāʻia plantation, and he became president of the combined operation called the Maui Agricultural Company.
+He returned to work for his father and uncle as manager of the Hamakuapoko sugarcane plantation from 1897 to 1904.
+After A&B took control of the larger Hawaiian Commercial and Sugar Company, the Hamakuapoko mill was merged with the larger Pāʻia mill in 1905, and he became president of the combined operation called the Maui Agricultural Company.

 He served as president of Maui Telephone Company, and Maui Publishing Company.
 He was a director of Baldwin Bank, which later became part of First Hawaiian Bank.
 In 1916, during World War I, he served as colonel of the 3rd Regiment of the Hawaii National Guard.
 On July 19, 1897, he married Ethel Frances Smith (1879–1967), daughter of lawyer William Owen Smith in Honolulu — his younger brother Samuel would later marry sister Katherine Smith.
 They had one daughter, Frances Hobron (1904–1996) who married J. Walter Cameron (1895–1976), manager of the pineapple plantation in Honolua.

 Cameron's company Maui Pineapple Company merged with Baldwin's pineapple business to become the Maui Land & Pineapple Company.
 The Camerons' son Colin Cameron founded the Kapalua Bay Hotel & Villas resort.

 The pineapple business continued until 2009.